 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Marriott and IHG both recently launched new rewards credit cards with impressive sign-up bonuses.
-The Marriott Rewards Premier Plus offers 75,000 Marriott Rewards points and the IHG Premier Credit Card offers 80,000 IHG points.
+The Marriott Rewards Premier Plus offers 2 free night awards and the IHG Premier Credit Card offers 100,000 IHG points.
 The only question that still remains to be answered is which bonus offer is better?

 Although the better offer might hinge on which brand you stay at more often, you need to compare how easy it is to earn the signup bonus and the individual redemption value for each point.

-In addition to the 100,000 bonus points after spending your first $5,000, you will also earn the following amount of Marriott Rewards on your purchases too:
+In addition to the 2 free night awards after spending your first $3,000, you will also earn the following amount of Marriott Rewards on your purchases:

 Enjoy These Additional Marriott Rewards Benefits

 Each year, you will also enjoy these Marriott Rewards benefits:

 - Free anniversary night at any property that costs 35,000 points or less